Vitamin B2 - What Does Vitamin B2 (Riboflavin) do for Kids?

 • Prevents cataracts

-• Certain malabsorption diseases in which the body is not able to absorb nutrients can also cause riboflavin deficiency, such as celiac disease (gluten intolerance), irritable bowel syndrome (IBS), and diarrhea.
+• Malabsorption diseases like celiac disease (gluten intolerance), irritable bowel syndrome (IBS), and diarrhea.
 (2)

 • Impaired neurological functions